How To Audit & Validate Accelerated Mobile Pages (AMP)

 Via the top level menu.
-This enables you to upload a list of AMP URLs.
+This enables you to upload a list of desktop URLs.

-3) Copy AMP URLs, Then Click ‘Upload > Paste’
+4) Copy Desktop URLs, Then Click ‘Upload > Paste’

 This uploads them into the SEO Spider so they can be crawled.

-Click ‘OK’ twice, and crawl the AML URLs until the crawl finishes.
+Click ‘OK’ twice, and crawl the desktop and AMP URLs until the crawl finishes.

 Now you can follow the same process outlined from point 3 in the ‘Crawl A Site To Check AMP‘ section above.
 This includes running a crawl analysis at the end of a crawl to populate filters within the AMP tab.

-While a list mode crawl is obviously not as comprehensive as a full website crawl, by uploading the AMP URLs and crawling their canonicals, the SEO Spider will analyse the source relationships.
+While a list mode crawl is obviously not as comprehensive as a full website crawl, by uploading the desktop URLs and crawling their AMP equivalents, the SEO Spider will analyse the source relationships.
 Thus, this is a great way to quickly spot check AMP.

 The guide above should help illustrate the simple steps required to bulk audit and validate Mobile Accelerated Pages (AMP) across a website.